 By Evidence Act s.164, corroboration requirements are abolished.
 It is not necessary that evidence on which a party relies be corroborated.
 It is not necessary that the judge (a) warn the jury that it is dangerous to act on uncorroborated evidence or give a warning to the same or similar effect; or (b) give a direction relating to the absence of corroboration.

-Where a witness available to prosecution is not called, the judge in some circumstances may inform the jury that it may conclude that the witness would not have assisted the prosecution's case: Jury Directions Act 2015s.43.
-However this is not so where a witness available to defence is not called and the judge in some circumstances may direct the jury to this effect: see further Jury Directions Act 2015 s.44.
+Where a witness available to prosecution is not called, the judge in some circumstances may inform the jury that it may conclude that the witness would not have assisted the prosecution's case: Jury Directions Act s.43, (sometimes still called a Jones v Dunkel direction after common law preceding s.43).
+This is not required where the accused or a witness available to defence is not called: s.44.

 Use of document to revive memory in court: A police officer, if specified conditions are met, may give evidence in chief for the prosecution by reading or being led through a written statement previously made by the police officer: Evidence Act s.33.
 For other witnesses, leave may be granted to use a document to revive memory in court: Evidence Act s.32.
 It also permitted where the witness by time of giving evidence has no independent recollection of the events.
 R v Anders VSCA 7, (2009) 193 A Crim R 202; R v Alexander VicRp 74, VR 741.

 Use of witness deposition at trial in lieu of witness: Evidence Act s.65; Clarke (a pseudonym) v R VSCA 115; Omot v R VSCA 24; Fletcher v R VSCA 146, (2015) 45 VR 634; R v Darmody VSCA 41, (2010) 25 VR 209.